 The nature of public unions makes it practically impossible to separate activities that are political from those that are "germane" to collective bargaining.
 See Abood v.
 Detroit Bd. of Educ., 431 U.S. 209, 213, 235 (1977).
-This point underscores why exclusive representation in the public union context imposes such a serious impingement on associational freedoms.
-Regardless of their individual stances on political issues, the IFO's speech is attributed to both union members and nonmembers alike.
-There is simply no justification for Minnesota to require Petitioner and other dissenting nonmembers to "express[] support for a particular set of positions on controversial public issues."
+This point underscores why exclusive representation in the public-union context imposes a serious impingement on associational freedoms.
+Regardless of their individual stances on political issues, MEA's speech is attributed to both union members and nonmembers alike.
+There is simply no justification for Ohio to require petitioner and other dissenting nonmembers to "express[] support for a particular set of positions on controversial public issues."
 Janus, 138 S. Ct. at 2464.

-Exclusive representation regimes like Minnesota's are nothing more than mandatory expressive associations that force public employees to adopt positions that are contrary to their sincerely held beliefs.
+Exclusive representation regimes like Ohio's are nothing more than mandatory expressive associations that force public employees to adopt positions contrary to their sincere beliefs.
 See Allis-Chalmers, 388 U.S. at 180 (quoting Barnette, 319 U.S. at 633) (likening exclusive representation to "a law commanding 'involuntary affirmation' of objected-to beliefs").
-The Court's jurisprudence on this point is clear: "The First Amendment protects [individuals'] right not only to advocate their cause but also to select what they believe to be the most effective means for so doing."
+The Court's jurisprudence is clear: "The First Amendment protects [individuals'] right not only to advocate their cause but also to select what they believe to be the most effective means for so doing."
 Meyer v.
 Grant, 486 U.S. 414, 424 (1988).
-Individuals' right to choose who petitions the government on their behalf is a fundamental liberty protected by the First Amendment.
+Individuals' fundamental right to choose who petitions the government on their behalf is protected by the First Amendment.
 See Citizens Against Rent Control v.
 City of Berkeley, 454 U.S. 290, 294-95 (1981).
-If the First Amendment has any meaning at all, it must mean that the government cannot chose who speaks for employees in their relations with the government.
-The Minnesota statute at issue here clearly violates these core First Amendment principles and should be found unconstitutional.
+If the First Amendment has any meaning, it must mean that the government cannot chose who speaks for employees in their relations with the government.
+The Ohio statute at issue violates these core First Amendment principles and should be found unconstitutional.